How It Works

 Finally, my coaching style is action-oriented because most sessions focus on identifying and committing to specific actions that will move the client forward to his or her most important goals.

-Unless you are inquiring about a workshop or customized training, coaching engagements last a minimum of 3 months.
+Unless you are inquiring about a workshop or customized training, coaching engagements last a minimum of 6 months.
 A 6-12 month timeframe is typical for most engagements, however.
 Learning new skills and behaviors takes practice and some time!
 Coaching is an investment in your future.
 And investments pay dividends.
-And as Peter Drucker mentions in The Effective Executive, anyone whose decision-making contributions substantially impact an organization are ideal candidates for coaching, whether they are in a managerial or leadership role, or a combination of both roles.
+As Peter Drucker mentions in The Effective Executive, anyone whose decision-making contributions substantially impact an organization are ideal candidates for coaching, whether they are in a managerial or leadership role, or a combination of both roles.